Nickduino/Somfy_Remote/README.md

 # Somfy_Remote
-An Arduino Sketch able to simulate a Somfy remote control.
+An Arduino Sketch able to emulate a Somfy remote control.

-[Pushtack decoded the Somfy RTS protocol](https://pushstack.wordpress.com/somfy-rts-protocol/).
-I used his work to make an Arduino sketch that will emulate a remote.
+If you want to learn more about the Somfy RTS protocol, check out [Pushtack](https://pushstack.wordpress.com/somfy-rts-protocol/).

 **How the hardware works:**